AIT-Assistive-Autonomous-Systems/3D_nonrigid_tricubic_pointcloud_registration/README.md

 ## Development

 A predefined development environment for [VSCode](https://code.visualstudio.com) is provided [here](.devcontainer/).
-To use this environment, simply open this repository in VSCode and open the devcontainer with the command ``Dev Containers: Reopen in Container``.
-This will automatically build the development environment and open it in a new VSCode window.
-In the container the command ``CMake: Build`` can be used to build all targets.
+To use this environment, simply open this repository in VSCode and:
+1. Open the devcontainer with the command ``Dev Containers: Reopen in Container``.
+This will automatically build the development environment and open it.
+Then run in the container:
+	1. The command ``CMake: Build`` to build all targets.
+	2. The command ``Tasks: Run task`` to run the tests.